-We are demanding that our elected leaders tackle climate change and make it a policy priority.
-Coloradans know from experience that we can use the power of the sun and the wind to fulfill our energy needs AND boost our economy.
-Reducing carbon pollution goes hand-in-hand with healthier air, cleaner energy, energy efficiency, and more sustainable transportation.
+We urge our elected leaders to tackle the root causes of climate change as a policy priority.
+Coloradans know that power from the sun and wind can fulfill our energy needs while boosting our economy.
+Cutting carbon pollution goes hand-in-hand with healthier air, cleaner energy, and a sustainable transportation system.
 These developments reduce energy costs, put dollars back into the pockets of families and businesses, and increase our energy independence.

 It’s important for future generations of Coloradans that we make fighting climate change a priority.